 One thing you must try to accommodate in your store’s backroom is inbound stock shipments.
 The last place want to stack a bunch of shipping boxes is your sales floor.
 Backroom space dedicated to stacking, unpacking, and sorting inbound stock shipments is handy, plus it keeps the mess off of your sales floor and away from customers.

 This space can do double-duty as a packing and shipping area, too.
-If you’re planning to sell online through your own website or on Amazon, Etsy, or Ebay, you’ll appreciate this area.
+If you’re planning to sell online through your own ecommerce website or on Amazon, Etsy, or Ebay, you’ll appreciate this area.
 Outfit it with a small utility table and store shipping boxes, tape, and other packing materials underneath to make shipping online orders quick and easy.

 Office Workspace Options